Towards Resilient Odisha : Disaster & Climate Change Action

-Climate change is no longer a matter of conjecture given increasing global surface temperatures.
-Although current state of scientific research makes it difficult to ascribe causality of a natural disaster to climate change, it is predicted that there will be more droughts and increased intensity of storms.
-In any case, it is clear that disasters, both natural and manmade, disproportionately affect certain geographical regions and have greater impact on marginalized demographic groups.
-On both counts, Odisha is particularly vulnerable to possible impacts of climate change and to any kind of disaster.
+Climate change which invariably results in disasters is no longer a matter of conjecture.
+It is almost certain that there will be more droughts, floods, storms and cyclones.
+In any case, disasters, both natural and manmade, disproportionately affect certain geographical regions and have a greater impact on marginalized demographic groups.
+On both counts, Odisha is particularly vulnerable to the impacts of climate change and any kind of disaster.

-Among India’s poorest states, if not the poorest state, Odisha’s citizens largely lack the means to afford individual or household defenses against most calamities.
-Yet, the state’s sub-tropical littoral location renders its coastal areas much more prone to tropical cyclones, storm surges, and tsunamis as well as to frequent floods from the heavily silt laden rivers.
-The other regions in the interiors too face floods while also bearing the brunt of cloud bursts, droughts, freak whirl winds, heat waves, and lightning strikes.
-Odisha’s topography and climate also makes it particularly susceptible to vector borne epidemics while industrial disasters and human induced accidents, stampedes, fires etc only add to people’s suffering.
+One of the poorest states, Odisha’s citizens largely lack the means to afford individual or household defenses against most calamities.
+The state’s sub-tropical littoral location renders its coastal areas much more prone to tropical cyclones, storm surges, and tsunamis as well as to frequent floods from the heavily silt laden rivers.
+The interior regions face floods while also bearing the brunt of cloud bursts, droughts, freak whirl winds, heat waves, and lightning strikes.
+Odisha’s topography and climate also makes it particularly susceptible to vector borne epidemics.
+Industrial disasters and human induced accidents, stampedes, fires etc. only add to people’s suffering.
 Climate change’s impacts, though difficult to perceive in the short term, are becoming undeniably evident.
-As Odisha’s coastline erodes and the sea pushes in, displaced residents of Satyabhaya village in Kendrapara district have become emblematic of this new reality, by becoming climate refugees.
+As Odisha’s coastline erodes and the sea pushes in, households living close to the coat have no option but to leave their land and become climate refugees.

-As signatory to UN Framework Convention on Climate Change, India has declared its Intended Nationally Determined Contribution, to reduce green house gas emissions, by adopting low carbon development strategies.
+As a signatory to the UN Framework Convention on Climate Change, India has declared its Intended Nationally Determined Contribution, to reduce green house gas emissions, by adopting low carbon development strategies.
 The Government of India and Government of Odisha (GoO) have prepared national and state climate action plans to contribute to minimizing temperature rise and to address climate induced disasters.
-In fact, GoO created its disaster mitigation machinery in 1999 following a Super Cyclone.
-Its performance since, during cyclones in 2012 and 2013, has been lauded.
-Yet, given scale of disaster challenges Odisha faces, there is a need to keep alert and to constantly push for improving capability and capacity.
+In fact, GoO created its disaster mitigation machinery in 1999 following a Super Cyclone, and its performance during the cyclones in 2012 and 2013, has been lauded.
+Yet, given the scale of disaster challenges Odisha faces, there is a need to keep alert and to constantly push for improving capability and capacity.

-- How can Disaster Management Act be fully implemented at district level and Disaster Management Committees made more proactive?
+- How can the Disaster Management Act be fully implemented at the district level and the Disaster Management Committees be made more proactive?

 - How can Odisha be better prepared for industrial and urban disasters?

-- What specific steps, in context of urban planning, poverty reduction, and bio-diversity conservation, can help reduce Odisha’s vulnerability to disasters?
+- What specific steps, in the specific context of growing urbanization can help reduce Odisha’s vulnerability to disasters?